 Opening hours: Daily; 8 pm onwards

 The Victoria’s Harbour is not the only place to be to enjoy the nightlife in Hong Kong.
-There are pubs & cafes and night markets.
+There are pubs, cafes and night markets in the city that can also be visited.
 Additionally, tourists can take one of the night tours in Hong Kong.
+Adorned with bright lights, Hong Kong has a unique charm during the night and therefore must be explored!

 A paradise for shopaholics, Hong Kong is replete with trendy malls, smart shops, multipurpose stores, art shops, and day & night street markets.
 These markets are famous for fashionable & cheap clothing, accessories, electronic goods, toys, and a lot more.